unioslo/harborapi/docs/usage/examples.md

     credentials_file="/path/to/file.json",
 )
 ```

+See [Creating Privileged Robot Accounts](creating-system-robot.md) for information about how to create Robot accounts with extended privileges using `harborapi`.

 ## Examples

 This section contains some basic examples showing the general usage of `harborapi`.
 Consult the [Endpoints Reference](../endpoints/_overview.md) for an overview of all the available client methods.